-Now, you might wonder, when did my nearly life-long love of movies begin?
+You may wonder when my life-long love of movies began.
 With The Wizard of Oz, or the 1951 sci-fi classic, The Thing from Another World?
 Perhaps with the Alistair Sims version of A Christmas Carol (actually titled Scrooge).
-Give me a day-and-a-half of your time and I’ll only make a modest dent in my list of films I watched with great joy and excitement when I was a young fellow.
+Give me a day-and-a-half and I’ll only make a modest dent in my list of films I watched with great joy and excitement when I was a young fellow.

 I do know that I owe a deep debt of gratitude to good old WOR-TV in New York City for indulging my love of movies in those days.
 When they got their hands on a movie they seemed to play it all day and all night.
 They didn’t really, of course, because they had to make time for “Joe Franklin’s Memory Lane” and other noteworthy shows, but they would play a movie about two hundred times every week.
 You can get to know a movie pretty well when you watch it two hundred times in seven days.